 The purchase price (cost of gold sold) is the value of the contributed capital at the time of capital transfer.
 It includes (i) value of capital contributed to the establishment of the enterprise, (ii) value of additional contributions to capital, (iii) value of capital acquired by redemption, and (iv) value of capital from profits recorded.

 Related expenses are deductible when determining taxable income on capital transfer activities.
 Reasonable expenses incurred in connection with income from capital transfer, must be shown with invoices and documents according to the regulations.

-the taxable income is the total amount of money that they receive from the transfer of capital from Vietnamese organizations and individuals.
+For non-resident individuals, the taxable income is the total amount of money that they receive from the transfer of capital from Vietnamese organizations and individuals.

 The total amount of money that non-resident individuals receive from the transfer of capital from Vietnamese organizations and individuals is the capital transfer price, excluding expenses, and including the cost price.

 Thus, the personal income tax rate from such capital transfer is determined by:

 Individuals transferring securities shall pay tax at a tax rate of 0.1% on the securities transfer price each time.
 Therefore, shareholders shall declare and pay personal income tax for each share transfer .